×

 • Chinese is spoken as a national language in: China, Taiwan.

 You will also get to know the continents where Irish and Chinese speaking countries lie.
-Based on the number of people that speak these languages, the position of Irish language is not available and position of Chinese language is 1.
+Based on the number of people that speak these languages, the position of Irish language is 25 and position of Chinese language is 1.
 Find all the information about these languages on Irish and Chinese.

 Irish and Chinese Language History